Tavi4/davaxAPIpy/README.md

 # Math Microservice

 A learning project and proof-of-concept microservice, designed for easy extension and experimentation.
 This FastAPI-based service performs common math operations and logs all requests into a SQLite database.
-It's secured with API key authentication and includes custom error handling and test coverage.
+It's secured with API key authentication and includes custom error handling, Docker support, and full test coverage.

 ---

 ## Features

 - Endpoints for `power`, `factorial`, and `fibonacci` operations
 - SQLite database logging of all API calls
 - API key authentication (`X-API-Key: secret`)
 - Swagger UI at `/docs`
 - Custom error handling (422, 500)
 - Frontend UI via `index.html` + JavaScript
 - Configurable input limits
 - Unit-tested with `pytest`
 - Docker-ready

 ---

 ## Installation

 ### 1. Clone the Repository